-5. Install the starter ratchet on the crankshaft making sure to engage the splines; then secure with the flange nut and tighten to 68 ft-lb.
+5. Install the starter ratchet on the crankshaft making sure to engage the splines; then secure with the flange nut and tighten to 68 ft-lb (92.5 N-m).

-6. Install the centrifugal clutch housing and clutch collar; then secure with the flange nut and tighten to 40 ft-lb.
+6. Install the centrifugal clutch housing and clutch collar; then secure with the flange nut and tighten to 40 ft-lb (54.4 N-m).